Creator in Buddhism: Mahayana buddhology and theism

-José Ignacio Cabezón has discussed some of the Mahayana conceptions of creation.
-Cabezón notes that while Mahayana Buddhist sources reject a universal creator God that stands apart from the world as well as any single creation event for the entire universe, they do accept "localized" creation of specific worlds by the Buddhas and bodhisattvas, as well as the idea that any world is jointly created by the collective karmic forces of all the beings who reside in them.
-Buddha-created worlds are termed "buddha-fields" (or "pure lands") and these are pure lands that are more conducive to the spiritual path.
-The creation of a Buddha-field is a key part of the activity of the Buddhas and bodhisattvas in Mahayana Buddhism.
-According to Cabezón, some Mahayana sources even hint that all worlds might be pure lands created by the Buddhas (an immanentist doctrine that is more widely defended in tantric traditions like Mahamudra and Dzogchen).
+José Ignacio Cabezón notes that while Mahayana sources reject a universal creator God that stands apart from the world, as well as any single creation event for the entire universe, Mahayanists do accept "localized" creation of specific worlds by the Buddhas and bodhisattvas as well as the idea that any world is jointly created by the collective karmic forces of all the beings who reside in them.
+Buddha-created worlds are termed "Buddha-fields" (or "pure lands"), and their creation is seen as a key activity of the Buddhas and bodhisattvas.

 Much comparative work has also been done on Mahayana Buddhist thought and Whiteheadian process theology.
 Scholars who have worked in this include Jay B. McDaniel, John B. Cobb, Jr., David R. Griffin, Vincent Shen, John S. Yokota, Steve Odin, and Linyin Gu.
 Some of these figures have also been involved in Buddhist–Christian dialogue.
-John Cobb sees many affinities with the Buddhist ideas of emptiness and not-self and Whitehead's view of God.
-Cobb has incorporated these ideas into his process view of the nonsubstantiality of God, while rejecting theologies that see God as an unchanging substance.
+Cobb sees many affinities with the Buddhist ideas of emptiness and not-self and Whitehead's view of God.
+He has incorporated these into his own process theology.
 In a similar fashion, some Buddhist thinkers, like Dennis Hirota and John S. Yokota, have developed Buddhist theologies that draw on process theology.